Theatre of Ukraine: Origins

+Medieval and Early Modern eras

-There were elements of theater during church ceremonies, evident from the frescoes of Saint Sophia's Cathedral in Kyiv (eleventh century).
+There were elements of theatre during church ceremonies, evident from the frescoes of Saint Sophia's Cathedral in Kyiv (eleventh century).
 The Lviv Brotherhood School and Ostroh Academy were considered important centers for the development of religious drama at that time.

 The first written references to theatrical performances in Ukraine date back to the second decade of the seventeenth century.
 The performances were brought from the West by Jesuits who were joining the brotherhood schools and other Ukrainian schools.
 The performances were used on a large scale as Jesuit propaganda.
 The texts of some plays, such as "Christmas Day proclamation" by Pamvo Berynda, which was performed in honor of the Bishop of Lviv Jeremiah Tisarovsky (c.
 1615 AD), and by Jacob Javantovich (1619 AD) have survived to this day.
-Records also exist of two Ukrainian plays that were performed, in to commemorate the death of John the Baptist on August 29, 1619, near Lviv.
+Records also exist of two Ukrainian plays that were performed to commemorate the death of John the Baptist on August 29, 1619, near Lviv.

-17th to 19th Centuries
+17th to 19th centuries

 In the 17th and 18th centuries the performance of Nativity scenes and Christmas plays at local events spread.
-And in the 17th century vertep, portable puppet theaters, became popular.
+Vertep, portable puppet theatres, became popular in the 17th century.

-The first stationary theater in Ukraine was opened in Kharkiv in 1789.
+The first stationary theatre in Ukraine was opened in Kharkiv in 1789.
 In the rest of Ukraine theatrical troupes toured and performed "on the road".

-In the early 19th century theaters started to appear in Kyiv (1806), Odessa (1809), Poltava (1808).
-In the second half of the 19th century amateur theater became popular.
-The first Ukrainian professional theater (1864–1924) was the Ruska Besida Theater in Lviv.
+In the early 19th century theatres started to appear in Kyiv (1806), Odessa (1809), and Poltava (1808).
+In the second half of the 19th century amateur theatre became popular.
+The first Ukrainian professional theatre (1864–1924) was the Ruska Besida Theatre in Lviv.

-In 1882 in the city of Yelisavetgrad were founded Theatre of Coryphaei.
+In 1882 the Theatre of Coryphaei was founded in the city of Yelisavetgrad.